Intravenous administration (IV)

 Drugs may be given into a peripheral vein over a few minutes or longer by infusion.
 If given as a single injection the plasma concentrations over time often look like those shown in the graphic.
 Rapid injections are used to treat epileptic seizures, acute asthma, or cardiac arrhythmias.

-The whole dose is delivered to the blood stream.
+- The whole dose is delivered to the blood stream.
 This means that the bioavailability is considered to be 100% after IV administration.
 Larger doses may be given by IV infusion over an extended time.
-Poorly soluble drugs may be given in a larger volume
+Poorly soluble drugs may be given in a larger volume over an extended time period.

-Because of the rapid response, toxicity can be a problem with rapid drug administrations.
+- Because the full dose is instantly administered followed by a rapid response, toxicity can be a problem with rapid drug administrations.
 For drugs where this is a particular problem the dose should be given as an infusion, monitoring for toxicity.